-2 Reasons why your claim could be rejected
+2 Reasons why they’ll reject your claim

 If you’re on the market for the best Contractors Liability insurance to buy, you should also know why an insurance provider may deny your claim.
 Here are 3 common reasons why: